build-on-aws/content/posts/wip-limits-help-you-get-more-stuff-done/index.md

 ---
-title: How WIP Limits Help You Get More Done using Kanban
+title: "How WIP Limits Help You Get More Done Using Kanban"
-description: Kanban is a popular agile workflow management method.
-Learn how Work in Process Limits (WIP limits) work with Kanban to help you to deliver software releases faster and more reliably.
+description: "Kanban is a popular agile workflow management method.
+Learn how Work in Process Limits (WIP limits) work with Kanban to help you to deliver software releases faster and more reliably."
 tags:
   - agile
   - kanban